 The California Air Resources Board (CARB) is the agency responsible for implementing California’s landmark climate legislation AB 32.
 CalCAN monitors aspects of CARB’s rulemaking process and provides written and verbal testimony as needed, as well as organizing letters from allied organizations and farmers.

 One important document guiding the future investments of cap-and-trade revenue is the state’s Scoping Plan.
-Under the rules of AB 32, CARB must produce a Scoping Plan every five years that describes the approach California will take to reduce greenhouse gases to achieve the goal of reducing emissions to 1990 levels by 2020.
-A Scoping Plan Update is currently in the works, to be approved by the CARB board in Spring 2014.
+Under the rules of AB 32, CARB must produce a Scoping Plan every five years that describes the approach California will take to reduce greenhouse gases (GHGs) to achieve the goal of reducing emissions to 1990 levels by 2020.

 In Spring 2014, CARB released an updated Scoping Plan that went a lot further than the original in laying out strategies that reduce agricultural GHG emissions while also achieving economic and environmental co-benefits.
 For the first time, CARB proposes setting emission reductions targets in the agriculture sector for interim date of 2030 to help meet the state’s target of 80 percent GHG emission reductions by 2050.
 CalCAN was pleased to see that CARB’s new plan calls for research, technical assistance and financial incentives that provide resources for farmers and ranchers to implement reduction strategies.
 What’s not clear in the plan is how we’re going to get there.